Best Laptop for Programming in 2020

 3. ASUS Chromebook Flip

 If you need a laptop for programming that just covers the core basics, the ASUS Chromebook will treat you right.
 Not only is it one of the cheapest laptops for coding on our list with a price tag of barely over $200, but it's also incredibly lightweight and capable of bringing with you anywhere.
-Just keep in mind that this is a Chromebook through and through, so it comes with the limitations built in there.
+Just keep in mind that this is a Chromebook through and through, so it comes with the limitations built-in.
+For example, the operating system is a proprietary build, and some compatibility with Softwares may not be as good as other options.

 This Chromebook is all about filling in the fundamentals.
 The Celeron processor is capable if not exactly extraordinary, and the 16 GB of flash memory isn't exactly going to impress, but it does get the job done.
 But this is an incredibly rugged machine.
 Its waterproof design is also resistant to drops.
 Combined with the price, that makes it one of the best choices if you need a backup laptop for light programming purposes.